larsimproves/hugo-demo/content/posts/third.md

 # How much money could I make with a blog?

-It is very difficult to give a concrete answer to this.
+It is difficult to give a concrete answer to this.
 Compare it to YouTubers; the more views they get on a video, the more income they get from ads.
 Do you post an article once a week that gets read about 1,000 times?
 Then unfortunately you're not going to be able to make a living from your blog.
 Unless, for example, you make use of sponsorship deals.

 You could, for example, start a blog that is focused on one specific target group.
 That way it may already be easier to attract sponsors for your blog.
 You then write an article on behalf of your sponsor/client.
 This way you can earn a good amount of money from your articles.